Ergodic theory on coded shift spaces: Uniqueness of Equilibrium States

 By Corollary \ref{cor:h_seq=h_res}, the $\cG_1$-Bernoulli measure $\mu_1$ with probabilities $p_g=3^{-|g|}$ and constant $c=2$ is an ergodic measure of maximal entropy on $X$.
 Applying the same argument to the generating set $\cG_2$ we see that the second ergodic measure of maximal entropy $\mu_2$ is $\cG_2$-Bernoulli with the same probabilities $p_g$ and constant $c$. \end{proof}

-Note that in the previous example $h_\seq(X(\cG_1))=h_\res(X(\cG_1))$ and the coded shift $X(\cG_1)$ has two ergodic measures of maximal entropy, $\mu_1$ and $\mu_2$, where $\mu_1$ assigns full measure to $X_\seq(\cG_1)$ and $\mu_2$ assigns full measure to $X_\res(\cG_1)$.
-This gives an example of non-uniqueness of measures of maximal entropy for a coded shift whose residual and sequential entropies are equal.
+Note that in the previous example $h_\con(X(\cG_1))=h_\res(X(\cG_1))$ and the coded shift $X(\cG_1)$ has two ergodic measures of maximal entropy, $\mu_1$ and $\mu_2$, where $\mu_1$ assigns full measure to $X_\con(\cG_1)$ and $\mu_2$ assigns full measure to $X_\res(\cG_1)$.
+This gives an example for the non-uniqueness of measures of maximal entropy for a coded shift whose residual and concatenation entropies are equal.